CableDorado2/Ikemen-Plus-Ultra/README.md

 >[License](#license)

 ## About All IKEMEN Versions
-**S-SIZE Project** is an original programming language project done by Suehiro with C++, it has sound, ascii, and basics implemented. its abbreviation is SSZ.
+**S-SIZE Project** is an original programming language project done by **Suehiro** with C++, it has sound, ascii, and basics implemented. its abbreviation is SSZ.

 **IKEMEN** (retroactively referred to as S-SIZE IKEMEN or Vanilla).
 Is the **First Version** of Ikemen Engine that works like a Mugen Clone using a compiled SSZ Project as interpreter, adding it suport for Lua language, SDL, OpenGL, Ogg Vorbis and other things.
 All used is opensource so **Suehiro** adapted the libraries to the project.
 This Ikemen is an expansion of his original SSZ code.

 **IKEMEN Plus** is an unofficial update/expansion project worked by **K4thos** (not made by Suehiro) of the Vanilla version, using the lua language above implemented to extend the capabilities of the basics in main engine.

 **IKEMEN Plus Ultra** is an unofficial large scale update/expansion of the previous version that contains new features inspired from Touhou: Gensokyo Reloaded, Ikemen GO and Commercial Fighting Games.
-This branch is maintained by **CD2** with support of **Strong FS**.
+This branch is maintained by **CD2** with help of **Strong FS**.

 **IKEMEN GO** is the official latest version of the engine.
 The original creator **Suehiro** abandoned his own source code in favour of rewriting the engine in Google's Go language (hence the name).
 This version it is under **active development by various developers** and is for people who want their game to follow what MUGEN does but with universal extra features/fixes.

 **IKEMEN GO Plus** presented by **K4thos** was made to test some functions meanwhile the original is updated using the mentioned GO version.
-Is to GO what IKEMEN Plus was to Vanilla, but over time GO Plus and GO merged into the same thing.
+GO Plus is what IKEMEN Plus was to Vanilla, but over time GO Plus and GO merged into the same thing.

 ## Games Made in Ikemen Plus Ultra
 - *MUGENGERS: THE OROCHI'S ORIGIN*